Candela and Schreier Surgical Group

 Surgical Oncologists & Robotic Surgery Specialists located in West Hills, CA serving the San Fernando Valley

 Gastric cancer, also known as stomach cancer, causes an estimated 723,000 deaths around the world each year.
-Finding the right treatment path increases your odds of survival, and these procedures are an area of specialty at West Valley Surgeons, in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, where Dr. Frank Candela and Dr. David Schreier may recommend robotic assisted surgery, if appropriate.
+Finding the right treatment path increases your odds of survival, and these procedures are an area of specialty at West Valley Surgeons, in West Hills, California, while also serving the San Fernando Valley, where Dr. Frank Candela and Dr. David Schreier may recommend robotic assisted surgery, if appropriate.
 Schedule a consultation today to explore the available treatment paths.
 You can book your visit online or by phone.

 Gastric cancer is another name for stomach cancer.
 While less common than many other types of cancer, gastric cancers can be serious and require aggressive treatment.
 Stomach cancer is the third most common cause of cancer-related death.

 The most common type of gastric cancer is called adenocarcinoma of the stomach.
 This type of cancer develops in the cells that make up the mucosal lining of your stomach.
 Approximately 90%-95% of all gastric cancers are adenocarcinoma of the stomach.

 One of the reasons gastric cancer is difficult to diagnose is because the symptoms mimic many other gastric issues.
 Early symptoms include:

 - Sensation of fullness during meals and bloating after eating